Skip to content

 Custom guards are thinner, fit better, stay in place during talking and breathing, and protect the actual contact points of your child's bite.
 Boil-and-bite guards are a starting point but most kids stop wearing them within a few games.

-Sport guards typically last one to two seasons before needing replacement.
+Mouth guards used for sports typically last one to two seasons before needing replacement.
 Pediatric mouths change shape every year as new teeth come in, so we recommend re-fitting annually.
-Night guards last longer, two to three years on average.
+Mouth guards used for grinding tend to last longer, two to three years on average.

 Yes.
 A custom guard is shaped so that it does not cover the soft palate or interfere with the airway.
 Talking is slightly muffled but easy.